CBD shrinks melanoma tumors in rodents, making CBD oil for human skin cancer a subject of interest.

 The scientists tracked the growth of the tumors and accompanying rodent behavior.
 Mice in the control group, with no treatment, succumbed to melanoma very quickly.
 The Cisplatin lived the longest.
 Interestingly, the mice treated with the CBD lived significantly longer than the control and exhibited a vastly improved quality of life (as judged by their behavior) than the Cisplatin group.
 The mice that received Cisplatin demonstrated heavily reduced movement and aggressive tendencies.

-Full Spectrum CBD Oil Against Melanoma
+Does Full Spectrum CBD Oil Work on Melanoma?

 The CBD group received just 5 mg of the solution.
 This was enough to increase life span and decrease tumor size.
 There’s a chance that a higher dose of full spectrum CBD could have a greater effect on the outcomes.
 As we’ve learned through other investigations, full spectrum CBD gives greater medicinal benefit at higher dosage (whereas extracts and synthetics have a decline in efficacy over time and over higher dosage).

-CBD For Skin Cancer That is Not Melanoma?
+CBD for Skin Cancer That is not Melanoma?

 The bottom line is that skin cancer is common and any medical advancement in its treatment are most welcome.
 Cannabinoids in the treatment of skin cancer are viable candidates for further research.
 Human clinical trials will be the next step toward approval of CBD oil for skin cancer.